Drivers Inventory dashboard on devices with Intune and Log Analytics

 - Count of models inventoried

-- Count of manufacturers inventoried
+- Count of manufacturer inventoried

 - Devices count per models